 Community immunisation clinics

-Brisbane City Council provides free vaccinations to eligible residents and a range of paid vaccines through our community immunisation clinics.
+Brisbane City Council provides free vaccinations to eligible residents and a range of vaccines for purchase through our community immunisation clinics.
 Immunisation helps protect people against diseases such as measles, whooping cough, polio and tetanus.
 Providing a free immunisation service is another way Council is helping deliver our Brisbane Vision.

 Council's community immunisation clinics offer free vaccinations to residents aged from six weeks and above.
-Council also offers paid vaccines, including influenza, tetanus, diphtheria and whooping cough.
+Council also offers vaccines to purchase, including bexsero, influenza, tetanus, diphtheria and whooping cough.
 Please check with Council’s Contact Centre on 07 3403 8888 or email the Immunisation team for flu vaccine availability.

 Take a look at the National Health Medical Research Council vaccination schedule for advice about when you should be vaccinated.
 Also find information on:

 - attending a Council community immunisation clinic – what parents and carers must bring

 You do not need to book an appointment to attend a Council community immunisation clinic.